 The period during which a pupil is absent from school due to a suspension or expulsion under s.
 120.13, Wis.
-Stats, is neither an absence without an acceptable nor an absence without legal cause.
+Stats, is an excused absence.

 AUTOMOBILES AND OTHER VEHICLES: Driving a car or other motor vehicle is a privilege granted to students by the state, school, and parents.
 In the interest of student safety, students to whom school bus transportation is provided by the district are encouraged to ride the school bus to and from school.
 Students electing to provide their own means of transportation are responsible for being familiar with, and abiding by, the laws of the village and the state, as well as the regulations of the school relating to the use of vehicles.
 Students who drive cars to school are to park in the lot at the north end of the school building in an orderly manner within the marked areas.
 Motorcycles and bicycles are to be parked in designated areas only.
 Students are not to be in, or on any motor vehicles during school hours.